 Paris has always been a popular city for real estate.
 The image of geranium laden balconies and dinky apartments accessed by twisting wooden stairs has often been a romantic ideal for a large number of tourists and expats.

-But with Paris becoming the host for the Olympics in 2024, prices in both the rental and sales market are likely to see a considerable rise in the next few years.
-There has already been a boost to the city’s short-term rentals, despite the games being a good six years away, with prices being hiked up to almost 20 times the going rate for people booking ahead of time.
+But with Paris becoming the host for the Olympics in 2024, prices in both the rental and sales market are seeing a considerable rise.
+There has already been a boost to the city’s short-term rentals with prices being hiked up to almost 20 times the going rate for people booking ahead of time.

 Related article: Business Brexit – How to Relocate Your Business to France